diegoddox/react-redux-toastr/README.md

 </Provider>
 ```

-default props: In case you don't pass the props
+default props: In case you don't pass the props.
+NOTE: `transitionIn` and `transitionOut` will affect the confirm animation as well

 ```
 timeOut: 5000,